 - Stop for any pedestrians who are in the crosswalk of the road you’re turning onto

-Also, once you enter the left-turn lane in at an intersection, you cannot change into another lane, even if you realized you made a mistake entering that lane.
+- Once you enter the left-turn lane at an intersection, you cannot change into another lane, even if you realized you made a mistake entering that lane.

 All drivers are legally required to follow these laws on making left-hand turns.

-Who Is At Fault in a Left-hand Turn Accident in Georgia?
+Fault in a Left-Hand Turn Accident in Georgia